alex-noble-1337/JobsExtended/ideas.md

 - flaregun good - They melt hull.
 - Stick flares to harpoons, Flares deal DOT and illuminate target (Maybe later damage exposure?)
 (Doesn’t attract enemies)

+1st
+- Shuttle Captain, Helmsman
+- Driving the sub
+- Remote Navigation Controller; remotely controls navigation terminal OR Shuttle Navigation Controller, nav terminal and version just for shuttle.
+- Sonar tech: increases sonar range
+2nd
 - AOE buff when you use shuttle nav terminal - lvl 2 skill
-- Driving the sub
 - small range aoe buffs
+3rd
+- Gills: use 50% less oxygen
+- Auto beacon: a beacon that detects stun or unconsciousness.
+4th
 - UV Polarisng gogles. - more vison range. - a component of modular headset - tier 4 of utility tree
+- Spec-ops propulsion ; Polarized Lens
 - Tactical offenive tool.
 CC
-- Spec-ops propulsion ; Polarized Lens
-- Remote Navigation Controller; remotely controls navigation terminal OR Shuttle Navigation Controller, nav terminal and version just for shuttle.
-- Shuttle Captain, Helmsman
-- Gills: use 50% less oxygen
-- Auto beacon: a beacon that detects stun or unconsciousness.
-- Sonar tech: increases sonar range

 - Dive Coordinator;
 - Buffs to surability to you and other people small eoe, but smaller than diver